-Birds: Over 220 species of bird have been recorded on the Islands, with more than 60 species being known to breed here.
-The Falkland Islands are home to 80 percent of the world's breeding population of Black-browed albatross.
-Several rare and threatened species of petrel nest on offshore islands.
-Upland geese and Ruddy-headed or Brent geese are found around freshwater ponds, along with Silver teals, Chiloe or Southern widgeons and White-tufted grebes.
-Other birds found on the Falklands include the Striated caracara, the endemic Cobb's wren and the Falklands flightless steamer duck.
-Five species of penguin breed on the Falkland Islands - Rockhopper, Magellanic, Gentoo, King and Macaroni.
+Over 220 species of bird have been recorded on the Islands, with more than 60 species being known to breed here.
+The Falkland Islands are home to 80 percent of the world's breeding population of Black-browed site being found on Sea Lion albatross.
+Several rare and threatened Island with over 2.000 individuals.
+On rare species of petrel nest on offshore islands.
+Upland geese occasions Leopard seals and Ross seals are seen on the and Ruddy-headed or Brent geese are found around shorelines but porpoises and dolphins such as Peale's freshwater ponds, along with Silver teals, Chiloe or and Commerson's dolphins are often spotted.
+Orcas, Sei Southern widgeons and White-tufted grebes.
+Other birds and Sperm whales are the most abundant whales to be found on the Falklands include the Striated caracara, sighted in the Falklands. the endemic Cobb's wren and the Falklands flightless steamer duck.
+Five species of penguin breed on the Falkland Islands - Rockhopper, Magellanic, Gentoo, King LAND MAMMALS and Macaroni.
 The Islands are the most important sites in the world for the endangered Rockhopper penguin.
+There are no native land mammals found on the Falkland Islands, but introduced species include hares, rabbits, Patagonian foxes, brown rats and cats.